jtubbs00/EngineeringNotebook/README.md

 ## week of 11/30/2020-12/4/2020
 I did not do much this week.  though, last week I finished the first assignment.
 Right now, I'm stuck on how to make the blinking stop or be conditional.

+## week of 12/8/2020-12/11/2020
+I tried to keep working on the limited blink coding but I just don't know how to get it to stop blinking.
+I am trying though.